 Psychology is the scientific study of the mind and human behaviour.
 It is a fascinating and challenging course that will delve into the complex relationship that exists between our mental processes and our behaviour.
-Psychology is a science with cutting-edge research that has many real-world applications to issues in everyday life, ranging from artificial intelligence to mental health treatments.
-Students will learn the fundamentals of the subject and develop skills valued by higher education and employers, including critical analysis, independent thinking and research.
+Psychology is a science with cutting-edge research that has many realworld applications to issues in everyday life, ranging from artificial intelligence to mental health treatments.
+You will learn the fundamentals of the subject and develop skills valued by higher education and employers, including critical analysis, independent thinking and research.

+- In Year 12 you will study:

 - Social influence

 - Memory

 - Attachment

-- Psychopathology
+- Clinical Psychology and Mental Health

 - Approaches and biopsychology AS

 - Research methods AS

+- In Year 13 you will study:

 - Biopsychology A Level

-- Research methods A Level
+- Research methods A LevelIssues and debates

-- Issues and debates
+- Issues and de

-- Aggression
+Aggression

-- Gender
+- AggressicGender

 - Schizophrenia

+- How is the course assessed?